-Although there are are no original papers with this watch, the reference numbers, markings, signatures and hallmarks all correct dating the watch to circa 1951.
+Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks all correct dating the watch to circa 1951.

-Detailed particulars will be included with the receipt, along with our 12 months Warranty*.
+Detailed particulars will be included with the receipt, along with our 12 months warranty*.
 A separate insurance valuation for the replacement value will be provided at the time of sale and our ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

 The watch also comes complete with a presentation box as shown in the photographs.

 A highly collectable vintage gold watch from horology’s most famous name which will provide an excellent financial investment as well as something to treasure and enjoy!

 This is a truly top class example of a c1950 oversize vintage Rolex Precision, with the Metropolitan case and bezel in amazing condition.
 The watch is ready to wear and totally practical for everyday use.
 If treated with care it will make an excellent investment or family heirloom piece.

 Even though vintage gold Rolex prices have risen markedly in the past 12 months, we still feel great examples such as this are still undervalued, because as each year goes by, the world market for vintage gold Rolex watches is expanding almost exponentially and so we think prices are destined to climb ever higher in the foreseeable future.